fccn/ansible-docker-deploy/README.md

 Ansible Docker Deploy
 =========

-Ansible utility role to easilly deploy a docker compose.
+Ansible utility role to easilly deploy a docker compose or stack.
 It copies, templates and git clones a repository and then deploys the software using docker compose.
-This role doesn't install docker or compose, it's only focus is the deployment process.
+This role doesn't install docker or compose or stack, it's only focus is the deployment process.

 Requirements
 ------------